Description

 Causes

-Aniridia is caused by mutations in the PAX6 gene.
+Genetic changes that cause disease are called pathogenic variants.
+Pathogenic variants in the PAX6 gene can cause aniridia.
 The PAX6 gene provides instructions for making a protein that is involved in the early development of the eyes, brain and spinal cord (central nervous system), and the pancreas.
-Within the brain, the PAX6 protein is involved in the development of a specialized group of brain cells that process smell (the olfactory bulb).
-The PAX6 protein attaches (binds) to specific regions of DNA and regulates the activity of other genes.
-On the basis of this role, the PAX6 protein is called a transcription factor.
-Following birth, the PAX6 protein regulates several genes that likely contribute to the maintenance of different eye structures.
+The PAX6 protein belongs to a group of proteins called transcription factors.
+These proteins bind to specific regions of DNA and regulates the activity of other genes.
+After birth, the PAX6 protein is found in many different eye structures

-Mutations in the PAX6 gene result in the production of a nonfunctional PAX6 protein that is unable to bind to DNA and regulate the activity of other genes.
-A lack of functional PAX6 protein disrupts the formation of the eyes during embryonic development.
+Pathogenic variants in the PAX6 gene cause cells to produce a nonfunctional PAX6 protein that is unable to bind to DNA and regulate the activity of other genes.
+Without enough functional PAX6 protein, the formation of the eyes is disrupted before birth, leading to the various signs and symptoms of aniridia.

 Inheritance